datadominik/CarND-Capstone/README.md

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).

+### DBW Node

+This module, last layer of the process, is responsable to publish throttle, brake and steer commands to control the vehicle.
+Different methods were used for each of these commands:

+#### Throttle
+First, the difference between the actual velocity and the desired velocity is calculated.
+The obtained value is compared wth the acceleration limits provided by external parameters, taking in count a time differential between the last meassure and the actual one.
+Later, a PID is fed using the final value.
+Before setting the throttle value to the one return by the PID, a low pass filter is used to avoid interference by noise.

+#### Brake
+If the throttle value calculated before is 0, brake calculatio is activated.
+Using the value return by the velocity PID a new brake value is set taking in count the mass of the vehicle, the mass of the fuel and the wheel radious.
+Note that the PID parameters Kp, Kd and Ki were tune by trial and error.

+#### Steering
+In order to control steer two elements were used.
+First, an instance of the yaw controller is created being the principal element to calculate the next steering value based on the actual velocity, the desired velocity and the actual angular velocity.
+As a second element, a low pass filter was integrated to increase estability.

 ### Run code

 ```bash